THE HEART OF THE CHRISTIAN ERROR

 The “born again” Christian has become a mockery in America.
 Why?
 Because of the behavior of the so-called “born again” Christians.
 The American people can perceive the hypocrisy in Christianity, and so the unsaved proceed with their abortions and perversions.

 There is no such thing as “accepting Christ” at some point in time and then claiming to be “saved.”
-This is not a scriptural position.
-It is true rather that at any given moment we either are walking with Christ and interacting with Him, or else we are not working out our salvation with fear and trembling.
+This is not a scriptural belief.
+It is true rather that at any given moment, we are either walking with Christ and interacting with Him, or else we are not working out our salvation with fear and trembling.
 We are not proving ourselves worthy of the Kingdom of God.

-The present Christian formula is not scriptural.
+The present Christian formula is not biblical.
 It will not “save” anyone.

 Do you see what I am stating?
 We are off base in our thinking.
-God’s insists we be worthy of His Kingdom.
+God insists we be worthy of His Kingdom.
 We cannot escape judgment by saying Christ is worthy and we are not worthy.
-This is not a scriptural position.
+This is not a biblical belief.

 We are made worthy as we take up our cross and follow Christ.
-By the authority of His atoning blood and the power of His Spirit He creates a new person in us who acts and speaks in a manner that all people understand to be worthy.
+By the authority of His atoning blood and the power of His Spirit, He creates a new person in us who acts and speaks in a manner that all people know is worthy.
 The new creation behaves in a righteous upright manner, loves mercy, and walks humbly with God.
 Such good works cause people to glorify God.
 The worthy individual is not ashamed when he faces Christ because Christ has made him honest, truthful, and faithful.

 Anything that comes short of this is not God’s salvation through Christ.